City of Plymouth, MN

 - Use a licensed plumber to install backflow prevention devices.

 - Maintain air gaps between hose outlets and liquids.
 An air gap is a vertical space between the water outlet and the flood level of a fixture (e.g. the space between a wall-mounted faucet and the sink rim).
-It must be at least twice the diameter of the water supply outlet, and at least one inch.
+It must be at least twice the diameter of the water supply outlet, and at least 1 inch.

 - Commercial property owners should develop a plan for flushing or cleaning water systems to minimize the risk of drawing contaminants into uncontaminated areas.